devopsengineerDan/Daniel_project/README.md

 ****************************************************************************
 **PYTHON,RUST,C LANGUAGES**

-                     1->Initilialize always on Project Folder.
+# 1. Initilialize always on Project Folder.
-                     2->Always have a runtime.txt with version (e.g) python 3.8.6 for backward compatibility with python interpreter.
+# 2. Always have a runtime.txt with version (e.g) python 3.8.6 for backward compatibility with python interpreter.
-                     3->Always have a requirements.txt with version (e.g) django 4.2.4 for backward compatibility with python dependencies.
+# 3. Always have a requirements.txt with version (e.g) django 4.2.4 for backward compatibility with python dependencies.
-                     4->Use pipenv to manage virtual environments with python versions.
+# 4. Use pipenv to manage virtual environments with python versions.
-		     5->Write explicit code for readability and scalability.
+# 5. Write explicit code for readability and scalability.
-                     6->Use Data Structures correctly for high performance and memory utilisation.
+# 6. Use Data Structures correctly for high performance and memory utilisation.
-		     7->For engineering best practice use standard documentation,libraries and well established and supported frameworks.
+# 7. For engineering best practice use standard documentation,libraries and well established and supported frameworks.